tinymce/tinymce-docs/enterprise/check-links-and-embed-media/mediaembed-server.md

 - `endpoint` - the URL of the oEmbed endpoint that should be consulted when inserting media with a URL that matches an entry in `schemes`.
 - `schemes` - a list of schemes as defined in [Section 2.1.
 Configuration](http://oembed.com/#section2.1) of the oEmbed specification.
 Note that HTTP and HTTPS are two separate schemes.

 **Example note:** This configuration is provided as an example only.
-The Media Embed service converts an oEmbed response into an embeddable snippet of code.
+The Enhanced Media Embed service converts an oEmbed response into an embeddable snippet of code.
 The content and quality of the snippet is dependent on the oEmbed response.

 Example: